Wednesday, May 24, 2023

 Concerning the grouping around the Mishkan, which was in the midst of the camp, Nahmanides says in relation to this edifice: “It was a kind of Mount Sinai on which the Torah was given, accompanying them on all their journeying”.
 Benno Jacob follows up this idea: “The Lord transferred His presence from Sinai to the Tabernacle, from the sanctuary of the Lord which His hands had established to the sanctuary which Israel had made'"2 This may account for the strict orders of the camp's formation.

-The above-mentioned orders, regarding the tribes and their placements, excluded the Levites who were to serve in the Mishkan, and were to be at YHVH's disposal.
+The orders mentioned above, regarding the tribes and their placements, excluded the Levites who were to serve in the Mishkan, and were to be at YHVH's disposal.
 In the course of the detailed description of their duties and responsibilities for the various parts of the Mishkan, mention is made of the edifice’s sides (Num.
 3:29, 35).
 The Hebrew word here for “side” is “yarech”, of the root y.r.ch (yod, resh, kaf/chaf), meaning “thigh, loin or base”.
 The thigh represents man’s strength and power (see Gen. 24:2; 47:29), both in terms of virility and force (being also the place upon which the sword was placed).
-That is why in order for Ya’acov to become Yisrael his was so injured that he limped on it (Gen. 32:31), and likewise, the repentant one, who in order to demonstrate his true intentions smites this part of his body (e.g., Jer.
+That is why for Ya’acov to become Yisrael he was so injured that he limped on it (Gen. 32:31), and likewise, the repentant one, who to demonstrate his true intentions smites this part of his body (e.g., Jer.
 31:19, Ephraim’s repentance).
 Similar to the root d.v.r. in some of its uses, “yarech” also refers to the “furthermost point”, to the “backside” or to the “rear” (Jud.
 19:1, Is.
 14:15), and hence the application to “side”.

-The vicarious role of the Levites as firstborn follows in Bamidbar 3:41, 45 with reference to their required conduct.
-It says there that, they were to be taken “instead” or “in place of all the firstborn among the sons of Israel”.
+The vicarious role of the Levites as firstborn follows in Bamidbar 3:41, 45.
+It says about their required conduct that, they were to be taken “instead” or “in place of all the firstborn among the sons of Israel”.
 “Instead” or “in place of”, here (and in numerous other places), is “tachat”, meaning “rear, under, or underneath”, thus underscoring the required attitude of humility and servitude congruent with the tasks assigned to YHVH’s ministers.
 On the same issue: In chapter 1 verse 49 it says regarding the Levites: "Only the tribe of Levi you shall not number, nor take a census of them among the children of Israel”.
 However, the literal Hebrew says the following: “But the Tribe of Levi you shall not number, nor shall you lift up their heads among the children of Israel”.
 Although, “lift up their heads” does imply census, as we saw above, let us not ignore the literal meaning of “not lifting up the heads [of the priesthood and their assistants] from among the [rest of] the children of Israel”!

 Chapter 4 elucidates how the chosen family of K'hat (Kohath) was to dismantle the Mishkan when it was time to move on.
 During this awesome procedure, they had to restrain themselves and avert their gaze from the holy articles, with the help of A'haron and his sons (vs 19, 20).
 "They shall not go in to see the holy things as they are being covered, lest they die", is the Parasha's last verse, which literally says, "And they shall not go in to see, at the swallowing of the holy things [lest] they die".
 The usage here of "swallow" ("bela") for "covering" the Mishkan articles is very unusual.
 It may be alluding to the fact that an unwarranted gaze could bring upon the onlookers (that is, the members of the K'hat clan) the penalty of being swallowed alive (a form of punishment which was sometimes inflicted – supernaturally - upon offenders, such as in the case of Korah in Num.
 16:30-34).
 Thus, A'haron’s family was being charged with responsibility for the lives of their brothers, the K'hats, whose "keepers" they were to be.